-Elsewhere, new trail sections and tunnels are being constructed, and lands are being purchased to complete the route for the trail as it winds its way through western and northern Lake County.
-The trail connects neighboring communities and forest preserves along the way, and will eventually link to the northern section of the Des Plaines River Trail (DPRT) in Wadsworth.
+This planned 35-mile regional trail connects neighboring communities and forest preserves as it winds its way through western and northern Lake County.
+The trail will eventually link to the northern section of the Des Plaines River Trail in Wadsworth.

 Today, 26.75 miles are complete and open for hiking, biking and cross-country skiing.
 Please keep dogs leashed and on trails at all times, and pick up after them.
 Learn about our off-leash Dog Parks (permit required).

 The trail surface alternates from gravel to paved along various completed sections of the trail.

 Horseback riding is permitted only along a 9.25-mile section of gravel trail from Lakewood north to the horse trailer parking area at Singing Hills.
 From here, the trail surface changes from gravel to paved, and horses are not permitted on the paved section.

 We acquired the original 541-acre "Singing Hills Farm" parcel in September 1997.
 The preserve name dates back to 1942 when Dan Nelson, Sr., purchased the property as a country retreat for his family.
 Nelson's son Cliff describes how his father named the site:

 "There were so many birds on that land... a Great Blue Heron nest in the trees along the north edge of the farm... pheasants, grouse, songbirds of all kinds.
 The land was so musical that my father called his farm The Singing Hills."